 In the backpay proceeding, if the employer fails on request to articulate a factual basis for its affirmative defense that a discriminatee lacks immigration status, the defense should be stricken.
-See Flaum Appetizing Corp., 357 NLRB No. 162 (2011) (striking employer's affirmative defenses in backpay proceeding that the discriminatees were undocumented aliens, as the employer failed, in response to a motion for particulars, to articulate any factual support or reason to believe it could obtain such factual support for the defenses).
+See Flaum Appetizing Corp., 357 NLRB 2006 (2011).
+In that case, the employer asserted, as an affirmative defense to the compliance specification, that the discriminatees (who had Hispanic surnames) were undocumented aliens, and served trial subpoenas on each of them seeking various documents relating to that defense.
+The Board struck the employer's affirmative defense as applied to most of the discriminatees on the ground that, in response to the General Counsel's motion for a bill of particulars, the employer "had articulated no factual support (or reason to believe it could obtain such factual support)" for applying the defense to those individuals.
+The Board stated that "a reasonable belief that evidentiary support exists and can be obtained through . . . trial subpoenas . . . requires some articulable reason to believe that is the case."
+Id. at 2010-2011.

 For a discussion of what limits, if any, the ALJ and Board may properly place on employers in questioning employees about their immigration status in the backpay proceeding, see NLRB v.
 Domsey Trading Corp., 636 F.3d 33 (2d Cir.
-2011) (employer was entitled to ask discriminatees direct questions in backpay proceeding about their immigration status and to introduce testimony of its immigration expert).
+2011) (employer was entitled to ask discriminatees direct questions in the backpay proceeding about their immigration status and to introduce testimony of its immigration expert).